USCqserver/HOQSTTutorials.jl/markdown/redfield/02-polaron-transformed-redfield.md

 ### Redfield equation

-What would happend to normal Redfield equation in this regime?
+What would happened to normal Redfield equation in this regime?
 We can also try

 ````julia